build-server-protocol/build-server-protocol/bsp.md

 Unlike the language server protocol, the build server protocol does not support dynamic registration of capabilities.
 The motivation for this change is simplicity.
-If a motivating example for dynamic registration comes this difference can be reconsidered.
+If a motivating example for dynamic registration comes up this decision can be reconsidered.
 The server and client capabilities must be communicated through the initialize request.

 ### 1.3.1.
 Server Lifetime